jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 ##### Sybil/Eclipse Scenarios
 Sybil attacks occur where attacks can begin with a small set of malicious peers and subsequently gather multiple addresses that allow those same nodes to give the impression of being a much larger cluster than they actually are.

 Under Sybil attacks, LEAs (Localised Eclipse Attacks) can be launched with a chain of Sybil clusters.
-However, this assumes the existence of a singular path towards the victim that is attacker-manipulable.
+However, this assumes the existence of a singular path towards the victim that is attacker-manipulatable.

 Alternatively, LEAs can be launched using Sybil peers - where mitigation relies on centralised authorities that handle peer enrolments or admission.
 By extension, adding certificates given by a common CA to peers' network IDs when they join the network is another option.